25/07/2022 • 12 min read

 • What is the student experience like with Kognity?

-They’re not sitting and reading, they’re engaging in the content — experiencing simulations, activating videos, posing questions, and receiving direct answers.
+They’re not sitting and reading, they’re engaging in the content — experiencing simulations, watching videos, posing questions and receiving direct answers.
 They can challenge classmates in quiz battles.
 They can take notes and structure them in whatever way works for them.
 In all of this, Kognity is creating independent learners.
 The best thing is, we’ve found that teachers have extremely positive feelings about giving over this kind of autonomy to students.
 We very seldom come up against any defensiveness or resistance from educators.

 • You’ve mentioned that a part of Kognity’s mission is to “give back” to schools.
 How so?